cyber-evangelists/User-Registration-Backend-Task/README.md

 4. Dockerization:
 - Containerized the application using Docker for easy deployment and scalability.
 [Its also deployed on Docker-Hub](https://hub.docker.com/r/saadarazzaq/nadra-user-registration-api) 🐳🙂

-5. WebSockets:
-- Integrated WebSockets for real-time communication between routes and server.

-6. Swagger Documentation:
+5. Swagger Documentation:
 - Provided comprehensive Swagger documentation for the API.

-7. PEP8 Standards of code:
+6. PEP8 Standards of code:
 - Followed PEP8 Standards of Python syntax

 ## Major Tasks Performed: 🛠️